 You can also install Windows 10 on a virtual machine.
 This lets you run Windows 10 in a different operating system, letting you test it out without having to fully install it on your PC.

-It's pretty straightforward, all you need is a program like VMware Player and our guide to how to run Windows 10 on a virtual machine.
+It's again pretty straightforward.
+All you need is a program like VMware Player and our guide to how to run Windows 10 on a virtual machine.

 How to get more from Windows 10

 Want to find out what else you can do with Windows 10?
 Our guide on getting more from Windows 10 takes you through some of the excellent hidden - and not so hidden - features of Microsoft's new operating system.

 How to uninstall Windows 10 and revert back to Windows 7 or Windows 8.1

 Lucky for you, moving back from Windows 10 to your previous version of Windows is relatively effortless, and we show you how with our how to uninstall Windows 10 and revert back to Windows 7 or Windows 8.1 guide.